octohedron/glared/README.md

 # Automatically update the A record of your cloudflare domains with your public IPv4 address

+## Changelog

+- Added exclude as a list of strings to the config (see example), i.e. for excluding all the github pages IP addresses
+- Added a all: bool to the config (see example), it will update all the values
+- It will only update type A records for now

+---

 - Gets the external/public IPv4 Address
 - Uses the config.yaml to get the auth email, cloudflare token and list of domains